How can I prune my potted gardenias?

 Answer

 Cut back about a third of the branches down to the trunk.
 Prune the remaining branches lightly to shape the plant.
 Make a cut at a 45 degree angle close to a side branch or bud.
+Repeat this every year for the next two years.
+Any dead wood should also be removed.
+After that prune it lightly to keep the shape.

 A hand-held pruner should be suitable unless the branches are very thick in which case you will want to use a lopper.
 It is a good idea to sterilize the blades of the pruner with rubbing alcohol first.
+The best time to prune is immediately after flowering.

 - Courtesy of NYBG Plant Information Service